kfilippenok/tildy/README.md

 - %y%
 - %z%

 All you need is to insert the above keywords in the required place.
 You can also choose not to add keywords that you don't need.
-But I do not advise you to remove the cocks, because if you do, the downloaded tiles will be overwritten by others at a higher level, so they will have the same names.
+But I do not advise removing the `x`, `y` and `z`, because if you do, the downloaded tiles will be overwritten by others higher up, since they will have the same names.

 Example:
 ```